 You should ensure that you are suitably covered for letting under both your building and contents insurance.
 Failure to inform your insurers may invalidate your polices.
 Landlord insurance will cover you for claims for injury or worse from the occupants, visitors or the general public, plus miscellaneous damage and for periods when the property is empty.
 Whist the tenant should insure their contents separately it is still important to have landlord content insurance to cover your carpets and curtains etc.

 Council tax is the responsibility of the occupier.
 You should inform Poole Borough Council that you are letting the property.
 During vacant periods the responsibly reverts to the owner.

 I would recommend you provide me with three separate copies of each key required for access to the property.
 I will keep two sets and provide one to the tenant.

-If you decide that pets will be allowed, an additional £250 per deposit is required from the tenant.
+If you decide that pets will be allowed, under the new legislation we are no longer allowed to charge an additional deposit.
+However, you are within your rights to charge additional rent.
 At the end of the tenancy, your Tenant is asked to have the carpets professionally cleaned with pet neutralising and flea treatment products.

 Either the tenant pays to fix the damage, or the cost for fixing the damage is removed from the tenant’s security deposit at the end of the tenancy.
 However, fair wear and tear should be allowed for.